danielfcollier/py-umik-base-app/docs/posts/05 - Edge Acoustic Monitoring.md

 Right now, my audio framework is a precision instrument.
 It excels at the quantitative: recording high-fidelity streams, calculating **RMS** voltage, and measuring perceived loudness via **LUFS**.
 It answers the question: *"How much energy is in the air?"*

-But the future of acoustic monitoring isn't just about volume—it’s about **context**.
+But the future of acoustic monitoring isn't just about volume - it’s about **context**.

 We are moving toward a world where our sensors don't just measure sound; they *understand* it.
 And the modular architecture of this project was designed specifically to bridge that gap.